The Labour Heartlands will decide the most important election in the United Kingdom’s recent history.

 However, what we as LeFT wing leave supporters must be is pragmatic.

 We have to weigh our choices and evaluate the cost of that choice.
-If we are to abstain tomorrow or even betray our own class and vote Tory what are the consequence of that action.
+If we are to abstain tomorrow or even betray our own class and vote Tory what are the consequences of that action.
 What have we become when we allow the establishment to divide us and remove the working class from supporting the Party we created that very Party we created to represent ‘we the people’

 We must vote Labour tomorrow not because Labour offers the best choices on Brexit but because Labour offers the best policies for the people.
-Labour offers the only policy’s that can create positive change for the country.
+Labour offers the only policies that can create positive change for the country.
 We must vote Labour tomorrow because there is still a class war and the Labour party is the only Party we have that can make the changes we need to succeed as a people and win this class war they would all rather we forget.

 We must vote labour tomorrow because if we lose we are condemning hundreds of thousands of people to more hardship to the desperation of a Tory government.

-The Labour Heartlands needs to transcend from this lost generation and build on Labour’s Green industrial revolution embracing a 21st century socialism.
+The Labour Heartlands needs to transcend from this lost generation and build on Labour’s Green industrial revolution embracing a 21st-century socialism.

-Labour will kick-start a Green Industrial Revolution that will create one million jobs in the UK to transform our industry, energy, transport, agriculture and our buildings, while restoring nature.
+Labour will kick-start a Green Industrial Revolution that will create one million jobs in the UK to transform our industry, energy, transport, agriculture and our buildings while restoring nature.
 Our Green New Deal aims to achieve the substantial majority of our emissions reductions by 2030 in a way that is evidence-based, just and that delivers an economy that serves the interests of the many, not the few.

 Just as the original Industrial Revolution brought industry, jobs and pride to our towns, Labour’s world-leading Green Industrial Revolution will rebuild them, with more rewarding, well-paid jobs, lower energy bills and whole new industries to revive parts of our country that have been neglected for too long.
 For some, industrial transition has become a byword for devastation, because successive Conservative governments were content to sit back and leave the fate of whole industries and communities at the mercy of market forces.
 A Labour government will never let that happen.